Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: Memory Subsystem

-Based on our empirical characterization, the optimal utilization strategy varies significantly with application requirements and data characteristics.
-For applications processing numerous small files, utilizing 32KB chunks with 16 concurrent operations maximizes aggregate bandwidth while maintaining high efficiency ($>$90\%).
-This configuration achieves 53.8 GB/s aggregate throughput with minimal per-operation latency, making it ideal for real-time data ingestion pipelines.
+Single-request throughput also scales with chunk size (from 0.63~GB/s at 32\,KB to 3.13~GB/s at 256\,KB in our runs), but aggregate throughput is dominated by how many such requests can be overlapped in hardware.
+Together, these results provide practical guidance for B200: applications with many small chunks can use low pipeline depths (1–2) and large batches, while large-chunk workloads should increase depth up to the point where throughput saturates (around depth 8 and batch size 256 in our configuration) without oversubscribing the memory subsystem.

-Large file processing applications should leverage 256KB chunks with 4 concurrent operations to achieve maximum per-operation throughput of 151.6 GB/s.
-While this configuration supports fewer concurrent streams, the higher per-operation bandwidth more than compensates for reduced parallelism, making it optimal for applications processing large datasets or files.
-Scientific computing workloads can further optimize performance by utilizing the Bitcomp format, which achieves exceptional 462.4 GB/s output throughput with minimal latency (0.227ms) for numerical data processing.
+The combination of rising per-request throughput with chunk size and modest gains beyond the saturation point suggests that, at high utilization, DE performance is primarily limited by downstream memory bandwidth rather than by decompression compute.

-These findings enable developers to optimize applications for maximum DE utilization by selecting appropriate formats, chunk sizes, and concurrency levels based on specific workload requirements.
-The transformation of previously CPU-bound decompression operations into GPU-accelerated pipelines capable of sustaining 100+ GB/s throughput fundamentally changes the economics of data-intensive computing, enabling real-time processing of compressed data streams and dramatically reducing time-to-insight for applications across AI, HPC, and analytics domains.
-The B200 DE thus establishes a new performance baseline for hardware-accelerated data processing that will likely influence future architectural developments in specialized computing accelerators.
+Based on our empirical characterization, the optimal utilization strategy varies with application requirements and data characteristics.
+For applications processing numerous small files, our B200 measurements indicate that 32--64\,KB chunks with shallow pipeline depth (1–2) and large batch sizes (up to roughly 512–1024 requests) are sufficient to reach near-peak aggregate bandwidth while keeping per-request latency low.
+Large-file workloads should leverage 128--256\,KB chunks with deeper concurrency (depth $\approx$8) and batches around 256 requests to achieve the highest observed throughput.